gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Binary-Search-Trees.md

         Otherwise if the current root is the node to be deleted

-            if the left child is nil
+            if the left child is none
                 return current_root.right
             otherwise if current_root.right == none
                 return current_root.left;